Bartlesville Radio » News » St. John School to Benefit from The Biggest Show at Crossing 2nd

 It's called "The Biggest Show at Crossing 2nd" on the 1st and 3rd Thursdays of every month, and it's hosted by radio personality Tom Davis where the proceeds of each show benefits a local charity.

-Biggest Show at Crossing 2nd stars local entertainers vying for a cash prize with proceeds a new charity each time with Thursday, February 17th's show benefiting St John School.
+Biggest Show at Crossing 2nd stars local entertainers vying for a cash prize with proceeds going to a new charity each time with Thursday, February 17th's show benefiting St John School.

 Tom Davis says,"You'll never know who or what is going to appear on stage!
 A case in point that a movie producer and some actors from his projects are scheduled to appear at this Thursday's event."